cebrusfs/popstar-solver/README.md

 1. Remember the best tree to avoid the re-search at the next stage
 2. Add good heuristic function to prune the worse tree
 3. Improve the data structure of maintaining the game state.
-    * Need a good way to maintain the component in dynamicly.
+    * Need a good way to maintain the component in dynamicaly.
     * Avoid cache miss
     * support multithread
 4.Auto parse the image from different phone's screen-shot or a better way to get the game state.
+5. Use Rust with rayon lib to re-implement